Grant investigator: Claire Zabel

 This grant falls within our focus area of biosecurity and pandemic preparedness.

 This project was supported through a contractor agreement.
-While we do not typically publish pages for contractor agreements, we chose to write about this funding because we view it as conceptually similar to an ordinary grant, despite its structure as a contract due to logistical constraints.
+While we typically do not publish pages for contractor agreements, we occasionally opt to do so.

 |Open Philanthropy Project, Biosecurity Risk Assessment RFP, January 2018 [archive only]||Source|